dsanz/branch-feature-reporter/readme.md

 ### Report contents

 # Features to come
 Profiles to store many queries in this file.
 Output files saved by profile.
-Date/time stamps on output
+Date/time stamps on output.
+Diffs between outputs